rjrudin/pants-monorepo/README.md

 separate requirements_test.txt file that I then register in my BUILD file - that Pants would then use that version of Pytest.

+**QUESTION** In Java/Gradle projects, I use dependencies to declare that app1 depends on lib1 and app2 depends on lib1 and lib2.
+I don't see how to do that yet; it seems like any project can depend on any other project.
+Is that correct?